 It is today a common trend for traditional giant stores to close physical shops due to poor sales performance, often linked to the shift in consumer patterns towards online shopping.
 The latest outlets to follow suit include Toys “R” Us (U.S.), and Topshop in Australia.

-Looking at the Maltese scenario, according to the GRTU Malta Chamber of SMEs' end of year Business Performance Survey 2017, only 18% of respondents sold their products online and of these, the majority said that total online sales accounted to less than 10% of their total sales.
-Yet for the 19% of those who sell online, online sales accounted for more than 50% of their sales, which is a remarkable percentage.
+Looking at the Maltese scenario, according to the GRTU Malta Chamber of SMEs' end of year Business Performance Survey 2017, only 18% of respondents sold their products online.
+Of these, the majority of 56% said that total online sales accounted to less than 10% of their total sales.
+However, for another 17% of those who sell online, online sales accounted for more than 50% of their sales, which is a remarkable percentage.